nvarchar(n) vs nvarchar(max) performance in MS-SQL Server

 • nvarchar(max) is slower than nvarchar(n).

-• you can not index nvarchar(max) column
+• you can’t index nvarchar(max) column

-Are nvarchar(n) and nvarchar(max) different in performance ?
+Are nvarchar(n) and nvarchar(max) different in performance?

 Are nvarchar(n) and nvarchar(max) different in storage size ?

 • Yes, nvarchar(max) will add some extra bytes for pointers.
-But it’s not a big deal to worry about (in some case, if your row size is larger than 8KB the nvarchar(n) will add some extra byte for pointers as well)
+But it’s not a big deal to worry about (in some cases, if your row size is larger than 8KB the nvarchar(n) will add some extra byte for pointers as well)

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.